-DATE: November 14, 2005

-AGENCY: Dave Barry, Director Natural Resources, Chilkat Indian Village of Klukwan

-SUBJECT: Meeting to initiate consultation
+DATE: November 14, 2005 AGENCY: Dave Barry, Director Natural Resources, Chilkat Indian Village of Klukwan FROM: SUBJECT: Kris Benson, Environmental Coordinator, DOT&PF Meeting to initiate consultation DODJECT.
+Weeting to initiate consultation

 He would appreciate our holding a meeting to talk about cultural resources and the highway project.
 We could arrange to use (rent?) the ANS hall in the village (contact is Joann Spud at 767-5770).
 The hall holds 100 people, but can be downsized by arranging tables.
 December 7th works better for him than the 6th.
 10 in the morning would work, their offices open at 9:00.
 He would like to receive two copies of the drawings (one for himself, one for Council).